It may be helpful to start by clarifying the reasons why we ask all staff (paid and unpaid) to undertake mandatory training.

 If you have any questions around mandatory training, and its relevance, please come and see us to discuss it with you.

-Training starts with an Induction Course for all volunteers who work at the Hospice when they start.
-It covers all aspects of work at a Hospice.
+Training starts with an Induction Course for all volunteers who work at the hospice when they start.
+It covers all aspects of work at St Richard’s.

 Then there is mandatory annual update training for everyone, staff and volunteers and specific training on topics relevant to your role.